There’s no “Sign” that a Marriage is Over

 (5:55) Now, I’m not saying that you should stay married because you fear divorce.
 That’s not the kind of marriage I want you to have, and I’m sure that’s not the kind of marriage you want to have either.
 But, I am asking, “Have you thought of all of the ways that divorce will affect you, your finances (and possibly, your family’s finances), your family and friends, your children, and even the way it’s going to affect you emotionally?
 Have you thought all those things through?”

 You may be saying, “Okay.
 Well, maybe I don’t want the divorce.
 Maybe it’s my husband or my wife who wants the divorce.
 Isn’t that a sign that the marriage is over?”
-The answer is no. Just because your spouse wants a divorce does not mean that your marriage is over, and it absolutely doesn’t mean that you should give up standing for your marriage.
+The answer is no. Just because your spouse wants a divorce does not mean that your marriage is over.
+It absolutely doesn’t mean you should give up standing for your marriage.

 In fact, at Marriage Helper this is our specialty!
 We love giving encouragement, advice, and tools to spouses who are standing for their marriage (even when their spouse is completely disengaged).
 We can help you.
 We can give you tools and resources.
 We can tell you more about our coaching and workshops that we have.